The Ultimate in Depth Cut Crease Tutorial for Mature Hooded Eyes!

 The Ultimate in Depth Cut Crease Tutorial for Mature Hooded Eyes!
 2

-Line outer half of upper lash line with a dark matte shade, blending upward.
+Line the outer half of the upper lash line with a dark matte shade, blending upward.
 I used the same Morphe M431 for this job.

 STEP 7: Tight Line Upper and Bottom Lash Line with Waterproof Pencil